Founding, Mission, Legacy

 santa susana freeway

-See where the CLIPI Family is now
+See where the CLIPI family is now

 "We started CLIPI because no one else was offering full-service, public-interest lawyering to ordinary communities."